golang/tools/gopls/doc/features/assembly.md

   ```

 - References (`textDocument/references`): finds all references to the
-  symbol under the cursor, in both Go and assembly files within the
+  symbol under the cursor.
+It supports symbols declared in Go, symbols
-  same package.
+  declared only in assembly, and control labels.
+Assembly-only symbols
+  are searched within the package, file-local `<>` symbols within their
+  source file, and labels within the enclosing TEXT function.

 - Hover (`textDocument/hover`): reports the signature and doc comment
   of the symbol's Go declaration.